nleanba/typst-marginalia/README.md

 Shown here (as comments) are the default values taken if the corresponding keys are unset.
 [Please refer to the PDF documentation for more details on the configuration and the provided commands.](https://github.com/nleanba/typst-marginalia/blob/main/Marginalia.pdf)

-(Note that the above configuration step is not neccessary if you are happy with the defaults provided.)
+(Note that the above configuration step is not neccessary if you are happy with the defaults provided and are using a4 paper.)

 ## Margin-Notes